heri/studiozenkai/content/post/rails-security-refactor.md

 ## 10. **Remove Sensitive Data from Logs**

 Log files are typically not as well secured as db, yet they might contain sensitive data.
-You might have a team member who made prod logs viewable by Kibana and thought it was secured because he is using an IP Address.
+You might have a team member who made sent logs to Kibana ES and made them viewable without requiring credentials (ie security by obsfucation)

 ```ruby
 # in config/application.rb: